What Is Bedwetting?

-- Some parents expect dryness at a very early age, while others not until much later.
-Such a time line may reflect the culture and attitudes of the parents and caregivers.
+- Some parents expect dryness at a very early age, while others do not until much later.
+Such a timeline may reflect the culture and attitudes of the parents and caregivers.

 - Factors that affect the age at which wetting is considered a problem include the following:

-- The child's overall physical and emotional health -- chronic illness and/or emotional and physical abuse may predispose to bedwetting.
+- Overall physical and emotional health *chronic illness and/or emotional and physical abuse may predispose a child to bedwetting)

 Bedwetting is a very common problem.

 - Parents must realize that enuresis is involuntary.
 The child who wets the bed needs parental support and reassurance.